Como Theatre: History

-The Como Theatre was officially opened on 4 March 1938, by the Chairman of the South Perth Road Board, G.V.
-Abjornson.
-It was designed by William T. Leighton, the well known Inter-War architect, and built by Ralph and Sons.
+The theatre was officially opened on 4 March 1938 by the Chairman of the South Perth Road Board, Abjornson.
+It was designed by William T. Leighton, the well-known interwar architect, and built by Ralph and Sons.
 In the late 1930s Leighton secured a reputation as a leading cinema designer for his work on several Perth cinemas, including the Piccadilly Theatre and Arcade, the Windsor Theatre in Nedlands, and the Astor Theatre in Mount Lawley.
 He was also behind the refurbishment of the Royal Theatre and Grand Theatre.
-Como Theatre originally had both an indoor auditorium and an outdoor picture garden, which was serviced by one mechanised "bio box".
+The Como Theatre originally had both an indoor auditorium and an outdoor picture garden, which was serviced by one mechanised bio box.
 The tram and ferry services brought people from outside the area to the cinema.

 The theatre was renamed the Cygnet Theatre in the 1960s to associate it with the black swan logo of the Festival of Perth.
 Despite the name change, the original Broadway face type lettering stating The Como Theatre around the bio box still exists.
-Although no longer a Festival of Perth venue, the Como Theatre continues to operate as a suburban cinema specialising in film formats.

 The entrance and foyer of the cinema were rearranged in 1964, with the entry doors shifted west of the original entrance, and the original entrance area was converted into part of the confectionery counter.
 Air conditioning was installed in the cinema in October 1968 to combat the threat of television, but patronage continued to drop and the picture garden was demolished within a year.
 In 1981 alterations were made to the auditorium, with the seats in the front stalls removed and the other seating realigned.

+In August 2004, the Heritage Council of Western Australia provided a grant to prepare a conservation plan for the cinema.
+In 2018, was spent making the building safe as the western wall and ceilings were at risk of collapse.

+Following owners Grand Cinemas entering administration in December 2022, the theatre went independent and began operating as the Revival House, showing old films using 16 mm or 35 mm film.